YufSer/ICS4U-Timetabling-Project/README.md

 # ICS4U-Timetabling-Project
-### Description: To create a timetabling program that utilize a school's student database to optimize and perform a task of making student's timetable.
+### Description: To create a timetabling program that utilizes a school's student database to optimize and perform a task of making student's timetable.